 The stimulus didn’t work!
 (Almost 40% of the recovery stimulus was in tax cuts.
 Are tax cuts effective stimulus or not, Republicans?)
 And tell that to the teachers and policemen who received paychecks for the last two years due to the aid to states.

 You must stop blaming Bush economic policies for the recession!
 Its Obama‘s economy now.
 (Why?
 Do you stop blaming cigarette smoking when you get lung cancer?
+I would try alternatives like a dry herb vape pen instead of staying on the same boat and complaining.
 Do you stop blaming Osama bin Ladin for the World Trade Center attack?)

 This is socialism!
 (The TARP bailout was created by some of the most ardent free market capitalists in the world and a pale faced, wide eyed president who saw his country teetering on the edge of a cliff.
 Socialism can only be a tool to save capitalism when its on the verge of collapse?!?)